 Beignet (ben-YAY) comes from the early Celtic word bigne meaning “to raise” and French for “fritter” made from deep-fried choux pastry or “pâte à choux”.
 Beignets, a New Orleans specialty, are fried, raised pieces of yeast dough, usually about 2 inches in diameter or 2 inches square.
 Sprinkled with sugar or coated with various icings, Beignets make for a delightful bite of airy fluffiness.

-Beignets are a version of a sweet doughnut, however it is square without a hole.
+Beignets are a version of a sweet doughnut and French fritter, however, it is square without a hole.
 It is considered the forerunners of the raised doughnut.
 However, in France Beignets come in all shapes and sizes depending on the chef and region!
 Beignets have been associated with Mardi Gras in France since the 16th century, and many recipes for beignets appear in French works around the same time.
-Each region of France has a different name and shape for its Beignet – Click here for a Tour de France of Beignets !

-In my region in North of France near Amiens we call them “pets d’âne” or “pednone“.
+In my region in the North of France near Amiens, we call them “pets d’âne” or “pednone“.
 Other areas in France call them “Boules de Berlin” or plain “Choux”, “Chouquettes”.
 What are they call where you are from?

 1 cup lukewarm water